rafaelgandi/rafaelgandi/README.md

 ### Hi there 👋

 I'm Rafael Gandionco.
-I'm a web/ios developer, and photographer from the Philippines 🌴
+I'm a software engineer and photographer from the Philippines 🌴

 <!-- See: https://github.com/anuraghazra/github-readme-stats?tab=readme-ov-file#all-demos -->